-In this article we’re going to contrast and compare the best applications of two of the seven systems we used in our 7-Systems Analysis at the Metrology Matter Live Event at Wenzel America Headquarters in June.
-What?!
-You missed it.
-That’s ok, read on.
+In this article we’re going to contrast and compare two CMMs with their best applications of two of the seven systems we use in our 7-Systems Analysis.

 Both are highly effective inspection machines for aerospace and turbine manufacturers.
 Each machine is excellent for measuring turbine blades and similar parts, but they have different strengths and limitations depending on exactly ‘why’ you need them.